Abimbola-git/DSA-AI-ML-CAPSTONE-PROJECT/README.md

    -   Data Import: Load the data using libraries like Pandas.
    -   Cleaning: Handle missing values, remove duplicates, and clean anomalies.
    -   Transformation: Normalize or standardize features as needed.
+   -   Data Types: Ensure all columns have the correct data types (e.g., dates as datetime objects).
    -   Feature Engineering: Create new features that might help in prediction (e.g., moving averages, seasonal indicators).

 4. Exploratory Data Analysis (EDA)